Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Acknowledgements

 \section{Acknowledgements}

+We thank Daniel Wyler for general discussions related to radiative $B$-meson decays and for useful comments concerning the manuscript.
 We would like to thank Martijn Hidding for very useful discussions concerning his excellent program \texttt{DiffExp}.
 Many thanks also go to Xiao Liu for answering our questions on his superb program \texttt{AMFlow} always in a very short time.
-C.G. would like thank Matteo Fael for very useful discussions related to his work \cite{Fael:2023}.
-Discussions with Valentin Hirschi, Nicolas Schalch and Yannick Ulrich on various features connected with multiloop diagrams are also greatfully acknowledged.
+C.G. would like to thank Matteo Fael for very useful discussions related to his work \cite{Fael:2023}.
+Discussions with Valentin Hirschi, Nicolas Schalch and Yannick Ulrich on various features connected with multiloop diagrams are also gratefully acknowledged.

-The work of C.G. is partially supported by the Swiss National Science Foundation under grant 200020-204075.
+This work is partially supported by the Swiss National Science Foundation under grant 200020-204075.
 H.M.A. and H.H.A. are supported by the Higher Education and Science Committee of Armenia Program Grant No. 21AG‐1C084.

 {\Alph{section}.\arabic{equation}}